-- Scope of works and accompanying designs to build. - Detailed risk register and safety in design review. - Land access requirements are identified and any required easements are negotiated. - Indication of your capital contribution (if any).
+- Scope of works and accompanying designs to build. - Detailed risk register. - Land access requirements are identified and any required easements are negotiated. - Indication of your capital contribution (if any).

 Your detailed design will take 6 to 14 months to complete depending on the complexity and dependencies of carrying it out.